Venezuelan Professional Baseball League: Championships per team

+International titles

-Venezuelan Caribbean Series champions
+Caribbean Series

 The Venezuelan champion moves on to the Caribbean Series to face the champions of the baseball leagues of the Dominican Republic, Puerto Rico, Mexico, Panama and Colombia.
 Venezuelan teams have won the Caribbean Series eight times, most recently in 2024 by the Tiburones de La Guaira, after having won the LVBP title during the 2023–24 season.